GABA is one of the key elements of NuCalm. Using biosignal discs, we replicate the functions of GABA in the body. But what are those functions?

 GABA receptors are found all over the brain, but nowhere are they found more than in a brain region called the ventrolateral preoptic nucleus (VLPO), which is a key region sometimes called the “sleep switch,” because it can essentially start the process that leads to sleep.

-How GABA Works in NuCalm
+A Substitute for GABA in NuCalm

 If you are looking for a relaxing and rejuvenating experience at the dentist, please contact a local NuCalm dentist today.